mike42/escpos-php/README.md

 The tests are executed on [Travis CI](https://travis-ci.org/mike42/escpos-php) over PHP 5.3, 5.4, 5.5, 5.7, 7, and HHVM.
 Earlier versions of PHP are not supported.

-Fetch a copy of this code and load idependencies with composer:
+Fetch a copy of this code and load dependencies with composer:

     git clone https://github.com/mike42/escpos-php
     cd escpos-php/